IBM-Cloud/gp-js-client/README.md

     GAAS_ADMIN_PASSWORD=......
     # the server URL to use.
 Adjust to taste.
 Include trailing slash.
     GAAS_API_URL=http://localhost:9080/translate

 * install [node](http://nodejs.org)
 * `npm install`
 * `npm test`

+# OTHER CONFIG OPTIONS

+    # set this if AUTHENTICATION_SCHEME=BASIC is set on the server
+    # assumes that Admins can login with HTTP Basic
+    AUTHENTICATION_SCHEME=BASIC

+    # set this to skip the 'REST' test
+    NO_REST_TEST=true

+    # set this to skip the 'Client' test
+    NO_CLIENT_TEST=true

+    # set this for extra verbosity
+    GAAS_VERBOSE=true

+    # set this to NOT delete the bundle in the client test at the end
+    NO_DELETE=true

 -----